top of page

 As I have explained in my other blogs, that the darkness has little to do with style and I use it conceptually to be her consciousness.

 "The Descension" is available as Limited Edition Giclee Prints.
 The original is for sale and if you are interested, please contact me directly.
+Or you can go to Saachi Art.

 Recent Posts